Internships Management Policy

 Reasonable adjustment is defined in the Accessibility and Inclusion Policy.

-University-approved or university-approval means internships that have been approved by a UTS faculty (or equivalent) in writing in order to ensure legal, insurance and educational requirements are met.
+University-approved or university-approval means internships that have been approved by a UTS faculty (or equivalent) in writing to ensure legal, insurance and educational requirements are met.

 Voluntary work experience means any internship that is not approved in line with this policy, regardless of whether it relates to the student’s course or the student’s requirement for an internship as part of their course.